JANUARY

 World Intellectual Property Day [WIPO]

 World Intellectual Property Day is held on April 26th of every year to raise awareness about the importance of protecting individuals’ intellectual property.
-On this day, the United Nations listens to speakers discuss various problems related to international intellectual property laws and works to come up with solutions to these problems.
+On this day, the United Nations hosts speakers who discuss various problems and solutions related to international intellectual property laws.

 World Day for Safety and Health at Work

 The United Nations sponsors World Day for Safety and Health at Work on April 28th of every year to encourage employers around the world to promote safe, healthy work environments for their employees.
-Governments are encouraged to examine their laws and rules that are in force to protect workers.
+Governments are encouraged to examine their laws and rules, and identify ways to protect workers.

 Day of Remembrance for all Victims of Chemical Warfare (OPCW C-10/5)

-On April 29th, the United Nations holds the Day of Remembrance for all Victims of Chemical Warfare.
-The date corresponds with the day that Chemical Weapons Convention that banned the use of these deadly weapons was enacted.
-Its purpose is to remember those who perished before the laws were put into place and to those who continue to suffer due to governments ignoring the policies.
+On April 30th, the United Nations holds the Day of Remembrance for all Victims of Chemical Warfare.
+The date corresponds with the Chemical Weapons Convention, which banned the use of these deadly weapons.
+Its purpose is to remember those who perished before the laws were put into place, as well as those who continue to suffer due to governments ignoring the policies.

 International Jazz Day (UNESCO 36 C/Resolution 39)

-International Jazz Day is held on April 30th of every year to celebrate the role that jazz has played in shaping societies around the world and for providing for free, creative expression.
-Jazz musicians often visit the United Nations on this date, and concerts are held worldwide for the public.
+International Jazz Day is held on April 30th of every year to celebrate how jazz’s free, creative expression has shaped societies around the world.
+Jazz musicians often visit the United Nations on this date, while concerts are held worldwide for the public.

 MAY